HP Jet Fusion Technology

 For a successful 3D print a minimum clearance between objects is required to allow excess material to be sand blown out.
 If this space is not left within the design, the object will be a solid.
 This is particularly important for articulated objects – as the space left between the walls will define the object’s ability to move.

 Clearance should be at least 0.5 mm, however that is the minimum for small objects.
 Larger objects require more space between their parts.
-This is due to the HP printing process.
 Our printer beds are heated during the process, and larger objects are heated for longer periods.
 A small space between large objects runs the risk of melting together as it remains under heat for a long period of time.
 In some other cases, holes should be added to allow us to drain for the excess powder material within the clearance.

 |Hollowing ?||Yes: 5mm|